PCChris1995/leedcode/readme.txt

-build a readme.txt just for test the funcion of git..
+build the readme.txt just for test the funcion of git.. change "a" to "the"